Dingsi/LumpiBot/README.md

 - Download LumpiBot via Git.
 - Use Command 'dotnet restore'
 - Use Command 'dotnet build'
+- Copy opus.so & libsodium.so from _libs into the root directory.
 - Run LumpiBot for the first Time, it will create an config.json at [Project Folder]/bin/netcoreappX.X/
 - Insert your Bot Token:
 ```json